mermaid-js/mermaid/docs/README.md

 The main purpose of Mermaid is to help with Visualizing Documentation, and helping it catch up with Development.
 > Documentation-Rot is a Catch-22 that Mermaid helps to solve.

-Diagramming and Documentation costs precious developer time and gets outdated quickly.
+Diagramming and Documentation cost precious developer time and get outdated quickly.
-But not having diagrams or docs ruins productivity and hurts organizational learning.
+However, not having diagrams or documentation ruins productivity and hampers organizational learning.

-Mermaid addresses this Catch-22 by cutting the time, effort and tooling that is required to create modifiable diagrams and charts, for smarter and more reusable content.
+Mermaid addresses this Catch-22 situation by reducing the time, effort and tooling that is required to create modifiable diagrams and charts which in turn results in smarter and more reusable content.
-Mermaid, as a text-based diagramming tool allows for quick and easy updates, it can also be made part of production scripts (and other pieces of code), to make documentation much easier.
+Mermaid, as a text-based diagramming tool allows for quick and easy updates and makes documentation much easier.
+It can also be included in production scripts and other pieces of code as per requirement.

 > Mermaid is a Diagramming tool for everyone.